ropensci/nasapower/README.md

 * Get citation information for `nasapower` in R by typing `citation(package = "nasapower")`.

-* Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+* Please note that the _nasapower_ project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in the _nasapower_ project you agree to abide by its terms.

 * The U.S. Earth System Research Laboratory, Physical Science Division of the National Atmospheric & Oceanic Administration (NOAA) maintains a list of